slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'Waiting is painful.
 Forgetting is painful.
 But not knowing which to do is the worst kind of suffering.' -- Paulo Coelho*
 - When I want someone to choose me, when I want an event to be different, when I want a life circumstance to change, I can only surrender to it.
 I can’t control it.
 Surrender is ACTIVE.
 It teams you up with the strongest part of yourself.
 Surrender is PEACEFUL.
 It lets anxiety take a break.
 “Anxiety, stop trying to control”.
+> *'In all things — except love — start with the exit strategy.
+Prepare for the ending.
+Almost anything is easier to get into than out of.' -- Kevin Kelly*
 -->

 > *'It only hurts when you don’t have time to prepare for the fall' -- Tony Hawk*